raspberrypilearning/raspberry-pi-command/en/step_2.md

 ![Echo output](images/command-hello-world-output.png)

 --- task ---
-Now use `echo` with text of your choice, instead of "Hello World".
+Now, use `echo` with text of your choice, instead of "Hello World".

 --- /task ---